 - Roast some extra garlic in the oven to caramelize them before adding them to this scrumptious meatless spaghetti.
 Do this if you love garlic as much as we do.
 You can roast them along with the tomatoes or you can line another baking sheet for it.
 You can just add them directly to our scrumptious veggie pasta right after, adding flavors and some crunch.

-How To Make Spaghetti with Olive Oil, Mushrooms and Slow Roasted Tomatoes
+How To Make Vegetarian Spaghetti with Mushrooms and Slow Roasted Tomatoes

-Enjoy a meat-free pasta topped with sauteed mushrooms and roasted tomatoes coated in olive oil with this easy spaghetti recipe.
+Enjoy a wonderful mild vegetarian spaghetti topped with sauteed mushrooms and roasted tomatoes coated in olive oil by making this easy recipe.
 Sprinkle some parmesan on top for an even bolder taste.

 Preheat your oven to 250 degrees F.

 In a small bowl, combine half a cup of oil, salt, pepper, Italian seasoning, and tomatoes.
 Toss to coat them evenly.

 Line the tomatoes on a baking sheet cut-side up and bake them for 1 hour.

 Using a fork or tongs, flip the tomatoes and bake them for another hour.

 Flip the tomatoes cut-side up and bake them for an additional 30 to 35 minutes until they become tender and deep red.